toji/toji.dev/webgpu-gltf-case-study/index.md

 ### Transform bind groups

-Next, in order for each of the meshes to be rendered in the correct place, we also need to supply the shader with a matrix to transform them with.
+Next, in order for each of the meshes to be rendered in the correct place, we also need to supply the shader with matrices to transform them with.
 This transform comes from the node that the mesh is attached to, and is affected by the transform of every parent node above it in the node tree.
 (The combined node and node parent transform is commonly known as the "World Transform".)
+Additionally, we'll supply a matrix to transform the mesh normals by so that they are correctly oriented when the mesh is rotated.
+(This is the transpose inverse of the upper 3x3 of the meshes world matrix.)

 In WebGL you would most commonly set a uniform by calling `gl.uniformMatrix4fv()` that contains the transform matrix, but in WebGPU uniforms can only come from buffers (similar to WebGL 2's Uniform Buffer Objects.)
 So a uniform buffer with enough space for the matrix needs to be allocated and populated with the node's transform.
 The buffer is then made visible to the shader via a `GPUBindGroup`.